Reversible air-conditioning / heat pump

 If someone shows you a very quiet heat pump running, you should be mindful of the following –

 At full-power, and especially when operating at a higher temperature (e.g. when heating the hot water cylinder) the noise will be greater.
-Also, stopping and starting can be more of a noise problem than steady continuous running.
+Also, stopping and starting can be as much of a noise problem than steady continuous running.
 Luckily, most inverter (variable) types will start up at low speed, so the start can be un-noticed.

 The defrost can in some cases be the noisiest part of the operation.
 Some models do a little ‘sneeze’ at the start and finish of defrost.
 This only happens when the air is below around 7°C (45°F).